sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 The DataCollection class has a list all the possible Mu2e data collections we might want to access.
 The full list is found in ```Offline/RecoDataProduct/inc```.
 The collections in DataCollections are set to 0 unless they are filled.
 The filling is done by a function ```FillRecoCollections``` in the Collection_Filler class.
 This is called in the module Analyze function.

+## classes.h and class_def

+Any src directory in mu2e which wants to use classes needs to list them in a classes.h and class_def.xml file.
+If you make a new class you must add it here.
+To make a new class use an exisitng class as a template.
+That way you wont run into errors.

 ### Main Window